 The wood was formerly used locally for building purposes, railway sleepers, fence posts, and other work (Dallimore et al. 1967).
 As with other native New Zealand trees, it is now largely protected from harvest.

 I have seen it on Mt.
 Ruapehu in New Zealand's Tongariro National Park.
 Some plants can be seen growing in alpine scrub in close association with Halocarpus bidwillii along the Taranaki Falls walk starting at Whakapapa Village, but the most extensive stand I found was in a memorable subalpine elfinwood on the track up Hauhungatahi, a subsidiary cone west of Mount Ruapehu, where it grew densely with Libocedrus bidwillii.
 To reach this stand, drive 5.5 km south from the highway junction in National Park to the tiny hamlet of Erua and park near the railroad tracks.
 Follow the tracks about 250 m south to where a small, weathered sign says 'Track' and follow it.
-The track heads almost continuously uphill, starting in a flax thicket and then, in the forest, passing progressively through elevation zones dominated by rimu (Dacrydium cupressinum), matai (Prumnopitys taxifolia), Hall's totara (Podocarpus cunninghamii), kaikawaka (Libocedrus bidwillii), yellow pine (Halocarpus biformis), mountain toatoa (Phyllocladus alpinus), bog pine (Halocarpus bidwillii) and pygmy pine (Lepidothamnus laxifolius).
+The track heads almost continuously uphill, starting in a flax thicket and then, in the forest, passing progressively through elevation zones dominated by rimu (Dacrydium cupressinum), matai (Prumnopitys taxifolia), montane totara (Podocarpus laetus), kaikawaka (Libocedrus bidwillii), yellow pine (Halocarpus biformis), mountain toatoa (Phyllocladus alpinus), bog pine (Halocarpus bidwillii) and pygmy pine (Lepidothamnus laxifolius).
 The highest subalpine forest has a dense forest of mature Libocedrus bidwillii and Halocarpus biformis only 5-7 m tall, with juvenile plants in the understory.

 The adult scale-like foliage evidently bears a close resemblance to that of the other New Zealand scale-leaved forest conifers, Halocarpus kirkii, Lepidothamnus intermedius, and Manoao colensoi, and I have not found any source describing how these foliages can be distinguished.
 Fortunately all of these species have characteristic juvenile foliage.